zgilchrist/CPSC-329-Unessay/README.md

 * The final project for CPSC 329 Fall 2020 at the University of Calgary with Dr. Ryan Henry.

-## Getting started with Rubie Cubeman
+## Getting started with Rubie-Cubeman
 Clone the repository and host index.html either locally or deployed.
 Everything must be in the same folder structure as it is in the repository to work properly.

 ## Built With